3 years ago

 How do you self-motivate to use it?

 Well that’s clearly a struggle for me.
-If I’m really tired and have a lot going on at work (which happens a lot) I am not great about it.
-On work from home days, I’ll try to start the day in my workout clothes and then tell myself I have to use my lunch break to work out but that doesn’t always work, either.
-Any advice for me?
+If I’m really tired and have a lot going on at work, I am not great about it.
+On work from home days, I’ll try to start the day in my workout clothes so I get it done.

 What type of music do they play?